RenuckaM/PRODIGY_AD_02/README.md

 # PRODIGY_AD_02

-# Listify - TODO List App and Demo[Tap here!](https://todolist-flutter.netlify.app/)
+# Listify - TODO List App and Demo [Tap here!](https://todolist-flutter.netlify.app/)

 A Flutter-based Todo List application that allows users to manage their tasks efficiently.
 Users can add, update, delete tasks, and set priorities with date and time settings.
 The app features a user-friendly interface and utilizes the `intl` package for formatting dates and times.